Seemee/algoxtools/README.md

 Above examples are enclosed in jupyter notebook format in the [examples folder](https://github.com/Seemee/algoxtools/tree/master/examples)

 ##&ast; Unlinking en relinking nodes:<br/>
-The illustration below which is taken from [Wikipedia](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) shows how nodes are covered with algoxtools:
+The illustration below which is taken from [Wikipedia](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) shows how nodes are covered with algoxtools:<br/>
 Column 1, row 1 are heuristically chosen to be covered.<br/>
 ![image](https://github.com/Seemee/algoxtools/blob/master/images/Cover%20example.PNG)<br/>
 In order to cover the entry col 1 row 1, columns (1,4,7) and rows (A,B,C,E,F) can be unlinked as rows and columns at once without unlinking all the individual nodes, since most nodes are not linked to any other uncovered nodes.<br/>